kabosuMy3a/ExcelFromISBN/README.md

 ### Functions

 With Apache commons cli, this program can choose functions you want use.
-this program requires -o '\<outputfile> file path for saving output file.
+this program requires -o \<outputfile> file path for saving output file.

-Map'\<String ISBN, bookInfo>
+Map\<String ISBN, bookInfo>
-Map'\<String title, bookInfo>
+Map\<String title, bookInfo>

-1. -e options: input data from keyboard(Scanner)
+* -e options: input data from keyboard(Scanner)

 	If you activate -e you can input ISBN code in cli.
 	After that this program's threads will find bookInfo from naverAPI and printout in cli.
-Then, threads save bookInfo in hashMap. you can use '/b'if you want to search by book name(e.g. /b "아침에는 죽음을 생각하는 것이 좋다").
+	Then, threads save bookInfo in hashMap.
+	you can use '/b'if you want to search by book name(e.g. /b 아침에는 죽음을 생각하는 것이 좋다).
 	'/d' will delete bookInfo which you find just now. '/delete all' will clear all bookInfo from hashMap.
-With '/boxnumber '\<number>' you can set box number for arrange.
+	With '/boxnumber \<number>' you can set box number for arrange.
 	if you want make hashmap to Excel file or csv file '/save' or '/quit'.

-2. -t or -i options : input data from textfile
+* -t or -i options : input data from textfile

 	-t will require textfile which consist of book title.
 	-i will require textfile which consist of ISBN.

 	Likewise fuction 1, it will save in HashMap and save it to Excel file or csv file.
 	If program can't find bookInfo, it will stack in errorlog.txt

 ### Class Diagram